How High Is Up?: Plot

-The Stooges engage in mendicant activities at a construction site, initially attracting business by puncturing holes in the lunch boxes of workers and offering to repair the damage.
+The Stooges are vagrants who seek to earn money by mending pots and pans.
+After repairing a flat tire on their truck—a task that requires them first to extricate Curly from his sweater—they drive to a construction site, where they attract business by puncturing holes in the lunch boxes of workers and offering to repair the damage.
 However, their deceit is soon uncovered, leading to a pursuit onto the site where they blend into a crowd of job seekers.
-Despite their lack of experience, they are assigned to work on the precarious 97th floor, with Curly's acrophobia presenting a significant challenge.
+Despite their lack of experience, they offer themselves as expert riveters, and are assigned to work on the precarious 97th floor.
+Curly's acrophobia presents a significant challenge, which Moe initially addresses by blindfolding him.

-During their riveting duties, Larry multitasks by heating sausages for his companions, leading to inadvertent confusion between rivets and food items.
-Despite their best efforts, the trio's incompetence leads to a structural collapse when the head foreman, Mr. Blake, inadvertently leans against a beam.
-Angered by the mishap, Mr. Blake and his team pursue and subsequently dismiss the Stooges from the construction site.

-The Stooges quickly deploy parachutes from the building, landing safely in their wagon below, which is fortuitously covered by the chute tarp.
+During the Stooges' riveting duties, Larry multitasks by heating sausages for his companions, leading to confusion between rivets and food items.
+Further complications arise when Curly knocks over a can of grease, rendering the beam beneath his feet dangerously slippery.
+Despite their best efforts, the trio's incompetence leads to a structural collapse after the head foreman, Mr. Blake, leans against a beam.
+Angered by the mishap, Mr. Blake and his team pursue the Stooges, who escape their antagonists by jumping from the building, deploying a parachute as they descend.
+They land safely in their wagon below, and drive blindly into traffic with the chute tarp still covering their vehicle.